New NMPA Human Factors Guidelines for Medical Devices in China: What Manufacturers Need to Know

 With the October 8, 2024 effective date for the new NMPA Guidelines, what should manufacturers focus on to ensure they are fully compliant?

 There are some key differences manufacturers need to be aware of in the China guidelines versus the FDA guidance, FDA regulations, and IEC 62366-1.
 For example, checking how your device is classified in China is very important.
 If you don’t know, we’d suggest asking the NMPA because the device classification is imperative to your success in submitting what is required and will hopefully prevent manufacturers falling into costly pitfalls.
 The China regulations include all medical devices, including combination products, but not in vitro diagnostics.
-If required, Summative research if required must be conducted in China by a human factors specialist who is not an employee of the client company unless you can prove that they had no involvement in the design and development of that device.
+If required, Summative research must be conducted in China by a human factors specialist who is not an employee of the client company unless you can prove that they had no involvement in the design and development of that device.
 All documents must be translated and submitted in Chinese.
 There are also new terms in there, such as the use of ‘high use risk’ and ‘high risk’, it is important manufacturers understand the difference.
 There are also other important considerations such as where the device was designed and where and when it has previously been launched since this will impact the human factors effort required.

 Overall, the new China regulations are clear about what is expected from manufacturers.
 I would firstly get hold of a translated copy – feel free to get in touch with us and we’ll happily provide one!
 The guidelines have a similar feel to the FDA guidelines but have supplementary information similar to IEC 62366 part 2.